Playground Equipment Terms and Names Guide

 Monkey Bars (Horizontal Ladders)

-monkey bars Monkey bars are a classic and exhilarating piece of playground equipment that offer a thrilling challenge for kids and the young at heart.
 Monkey bars are part of a jungle gym consisting of a series of horizontal bars that children can swing across using their hands.
 They help children develop upper body strength and motor skills as they swing from bar to bar.

 Seesaws (Teeter-Totters)

-two children playing on a seesaw Seesaws are a timeless playground classic that turns simple motion into exhilarating fun.
 Seesaws are playground equipment with a plank balanced in the middle.
 Two riders sit on opposite ends and go up and down by pushing off the ground.
 Modern seesaws have been updated with shock-absorbing materials, spring centers, and less distance from the ground.

 Merry-Go-Rounds (Roundabouts/Carousels)

-A classic piece of playground equipment designed for communal fun and engagement.
-Merry-go-rounds are playground equipment where children can spin on a rotating platform, enjoying fast, fun rides together.
 Merry-go-rounds were removed from many public parks due to safety concerns.
 Many have undergone safety improvements such as removing rust prone ones and decreasing the distance from the ground.
 Merry-go-rounds continue to offer thrilling experiences that foster social interactions among children.

 Sandboxes

 A sandbox is a play area filled with sand where children can dig and build.
-However a safety concern is that animals use it too and it can easily cause harmful bacteria build up over time.
+However, a safety concern is that animals use it too and it can easily cause harmful bacteria build up over time.
 They are not as popular of a choice anymore for public parks.

 Sensory Equipment

 These installations, including sensory panels, engage children’s senses and support imaginative play, catering especially to children with sensory processing needs.
-Sensory Equipment became popular in the late 19th century to increase access to children of diverse abilities. hand crank spotlight
+Sensory Equipment became popular in the late 19th century to increase access to children of diverse abilities.

-• Visual: incorporates sensory elements, such as bright colors, interesting shapes, and patterns, designed to stimulate children’s visual senses and creativity.
+- Visual: incorporates sensory elements, such as bright colors, interesting shapes, and patterns, designed to stimulate children’s visual senses and creativity.
 The hand crank spotlight lets children explore their environment through the contrast of light and shadow.

-• Hearing: Designed to engage and stimulate children’s auditory senses.
+- Hearing: Designed to engage and stimulate children’s auditory senses.
 Equipment such as a megaphone, encourages creative expression and exploration of sound, providing instant auditory feedback.

-• Touch: Touch sensor playground equipment uses interactive surfaces and materials that respond to children’s touch.
+- Touch: Touch sensor playground equipment uses interactive surfaces and materials that respond to children’s touch.
 This equipment has pressure-sensitive panels, textures that change, and elements that make sounds or movements when touched.

 Swings

-children swinging Swings are a classic playground feature where children can enjoy soaring back and forth on a suspended seat, propelled by their own movement.
-Swings come in different designs for one or multiple users, suitable for children of all ages.
+Swings are a classic playground feature where children can enjoy soaring back and forth on a suspended seat, propelled by their own movement.

-• Belt Swing: A seat that hangs from metal or synthetic chains.
+- Belt Swing: A seat that hangs from metal or synthetic chains.

-• Bucket Swing: Designed for toddlers, these swings include a full bucket seat with back support and leg holes to securely hold the child.
+- Bucket Swing: Designed for toddlers, these swings include a full bucket seat with back support and leg holes to securely hold the child.

-• Rotating Tire Swing: A classic swing made from a recycled tire hung horizontally or vertically.
+- Rotating Tire Swing: A classic swing made from a recycled tire hung horizontally or vertically.
 They provide a unique swinging experience that promotes group play.

-• Net swing: A large web-like swing made from sturdy ropes or netting.
+- Net swing: A large web-like swing made from sturdy ropes or netting.
 The structure is designed to hold multiple children at once, providing a fun and engaging way to enjoy the playground.

-• Pirate Boat Swing: A pirate boat swing is a themed swing set designed to resemble a pirate ship, often complete with a boat-shaped base where kids can simultaneously swing together.
+- Pirate Boat Swing: A pirate boat swing is a themed swing set designed to resemble a pirate ship, often complete with a boat-shaped base where kids can simultaneously swing together.

-• Trapeze Swing Bar: A basic type of aerial equipment featuring a horizontal bar connected on both ends by chains.
+- Trapeze Swing Bar: A basic type of aerial equipment featuring a horizontal bar connected on both ends by chains.
 Connected with hanging curved triangles or circular rings that the child can hold.

-• Glider Swing: A glider swing is designed to accommodate two children at a time, who can either sit facing back-to-back.
+- Glider Swing: A glider swing is designed to accommodate two children at a time, who can either sit facing back-to-back.

 Slides

-tube slide Slides offer kids a fun and fast way to descend from higher structures down a smooth, sloping surface.
+Slides offer kids a fun and fast way to descend from higher structures down a smooth, sloping surface.
 Slides remain a playground staple that excites children while ensuring their safety.
 Most slides are commonly plastic made of high-density polyethylene (HDPE) over metal, which gets much hotter.

-• Straight Slide: The simplest form, providing a direct, swift descent.
+- Straight Slide: The simplest form, providing a direct, swift descent.

-• Spiral Slide: These slides twist downward, creating a longer, more thrilling ride.
+- Spiral Slide: These slides twist downward, creating a longer, more thrilling ride.

-• Tube Slide: Fully enclosed slide, offering an adventurous, tunnel-like experience that adds an element of surprise to the descent.
+- Tube Slide: Fully enclosed slide, offering an adventurous, tunnel-like experience that adds an element of surprise to the descent.

-• Wavy Slide: A playground slide with its gentle curves, creating dips and rises for an extra thrill during the descent.
+- Wavy Slide: A playground slide with its gentle curves, creating dips and rises for an extra thrill during the descent.

-• Roller Slide: A series of rotating bars that create a sliding surface, allowing children to glide down smoothly.
+- Roller Slide: A series of rotating bars that create a sliding surface, allowing children to glide down smoothly.

 Climbers

 Structures designed to challenge children’s motor skills, balance, and coordination.
 They come in various themes and provide both physical and cognitive benefits.
 Climbers help children develop their physical strength and agility while also enhancing their problem-solving skills and spatial awareness.
-Playing with climbers can help kids get stronger and feel more confident as they overcome new obstacles on the playground.

-• Climbing Walls: These are flat or slightly curved panels with grips for hands and feet, mimicking the experience of rock climbing.
+- Climbing Walls: These are flat or slightly curved panels with grips for hands and feet, mimicking the experience of rock climbing.

 Spring Riders (Spring Rockers)